ufoscout/AjaRS/README.md

 ## The problem
 When we create a REST endpoint, we need to provide at least four different values:
-1. The path to the resource
+1. The path of the resource
 1. The HTTP Method
 1. The Json type consumed
 1. The Json type produced